lubeda/EspHoMaTriXv2/README.md

 #### Icons and Animations

-Download and install all needed icons (.jpg/.png) and animations (.gif) under the `ehmtx:` key.
+Download and install all needed icons (.jpg/.png) and animations (.GIF) under the `ehmtx:` key.
 All icons have to be 8x8 or 8x32 pixels in size.
-If necessary scale them with gimp, check "as animation" for gifs.
+If necessary, scale them with gimp, check "as animation" for GIFs.

-You can also specify an URL to directly download the image file.
+You can also specify a URL to directly download the image file.
 The URLs will only be downloaded once at compile time, so there is no additional traffic on the hosting website.

-The [icons](awtrix.blueforcer.de/icons) and [animations](https://awtrix.blueforcer.de/animations) from the awtrix and atrix-light could be used, but have to be scaled down to 8x32 or 8x8 pixels.
-Check the licence befor using them!
+The [icons](awtrix.blueforcer.de/icons) and [animations](https://awtrix.blueforcer.de/animations) from the AWTRIX and AWTRIX-light could be used, but have to be scaled down to 8x32 or 8x8 pixels.
+Check the license before using them!

 There are maximum 90 icons possible.